-If you would like more information on how to treat a Hemifacial spasm or other facial paralysis treatment, we encourage you to pick up the phone and give us a call.
+If you would like more information on how to treat a Hemifacial spasm or other facial paralysis treatment, we encourage you to contact us at 310.657.2203 and schedule a consultation with Dr. Azizzadeh.

 Request your consultation with Dr. Azizzadeh today